-Key(s) Function

-Back Space Delete a character before the cursor, and the cursor moves back.
+Key(s) Function Back Space Delete a character before the cursor, Delete a character before the cursor, and the cursor moves back.
 Up "↑" Show previous command entered.
-Up to ten recently entered

-commands can be shown.
+Show previous command entered.
+Up to ten recently entered commands can be shown.
 Down "↓" Show next command entered.
-Wh en use the Up key to get

-previously entered commands, you ca an use the Down key to return

-to the next command

-Left "←" The cursor moves one character to You can use the Left and
+When use the Up key to get previously entered commands, you can use the Down key to return to the next command Left "←" The cursor moves one character to You can use the Left and the left.

-the left.
 Right key to modify an

 Right "→" The cursor moves one character to entered command.

 the right.

 Ctrl +p The same as Up key "↑".

 Ctrl +n The same as Down key "↓".

 Ctrl +b The same as Left key "←".

 Ctrl +f The same as Right key "→".

 Ctrl +z Return to the Admin Mode directly from the other configuration

 modes (except User Mode).

-Ctrl +c Break the ongoing command proce ess, such as ping or other
+Ctrl +c Break the ongoing command process, such as ping or other

 command execution.

-Tab When a string for a command or key word is entered, the Tab can
+Tab When a string for a command or keyword is entered, the Tab can

-be used to complete the command d or keyword if there is no
+be used to complete the command or keyword if there is no

 conflict.